1:1 Coaching Online Course Riff Builder App Blog Book a Diagnostic

 How to Sing Riffs and Runs Like Brent Faiyaz & Frank Ocean

-Learning how to sing riffs and runs is important because it’s a signature element of R&B singing, adding style, agility, and emotion to your voice.
+Learning how to sing riffs and runs is important, because it’s a signature element of R&B singing.
+When you sing riffs and runs well, it helps in adding style, agility, and emotion to your voice.
 If you’re a fan of Brent Faiyaz and Frank Ocean, you’ve probably noticed their distinct vocal riffs and runs that make their music instantly recognizable.

 Brent Faiyaz’s Vocal Run Style: Quick, Clean, and Simple